-Student initials:
+Student initials: \\\\\

-Student initials:
+Student initials: \\\\\

 I understand that I will evaluate myself 1 time each semester.

 Student initials:

-I understand that I may be put on probation or terminated from the MAT failure to progress academically or clinically, for accumulation of infractic outlined by the Mercer University Athletic Training Policies and Procedur on notices, or for inappropriate behavior as
+I understand that I may be put on probation or terminated from the MAT Program at any time during my 6 semesters for failure to progress academically or clinically, for accumulation of infraction notices, or for inappropriate behavior as outlined by the Mercer University Athletic Training Policies and Procedures.

 Student initials:

-STATEMENT OF AGREEMEN NT
+STATEMENT OF AGREEMENT

 I have read the expectations herein set forth by the Mercer University MAT Program Student Contract and have initialed the statements with the understanding that I will abide by these expectations to retain my position as a student in the MAT Program.
 I understand that failure to comply with these expectations may result in a probationary period and possible termination from the MAT Program.

 Student Name:

 Student Signature: Date: